desaias/hubot-rabbitmq/README.md

 # hubot-rabbitmq

 Get stats from your RabbitMQ instance.
+Requires the RabbitMQ Management Plugin to be enabled.

 See [`src/hubot-rabbitmq.coffee`](src/hubot-rabbitmq.coffee) for full documentation.